-The hotel was kind enough to give me a complimentary upgrade to a double room on the top floor, over looking the pool.
+I notified the hotel that we were there to celebrate my son’s 16th birthday, and they were kind enough to give me a complimentary upgrade to a double room on the top floor, over looking the pool.
 I also received complimentary early check in since we were arriving early.
 And late check out since we were going home late.
 Upon arrival the hotel sent up a platter of fruit and some chocolate cake since I informed them that we were celebrating my son’s birthday.
 That made our day.
 It’s the little things like this that counts the most.

 The room was clean, comfortable and cozy.
 Perfect for a five day stay.
 We dropped our bags and got settled in, then headed out for some food.

 TEE | KIMONO | JEANS | FANNY PACK

 We made our way up the block to the famous Mel’s Drive-In for some 16th Birthday Brunch.

 Esean loves pancakes and usually orders them anytime we go somewhere that serves breakfast.
 Mel’s pancakes did not disappoint.
 He ordered them with strawberries and bananas on top, and ate every drop.

 I opted for the Veggie Omelette.
 It was loaded with onions, peppers, mushrooms, asparagus, the works.
 And the home fries were so good!